When you make a complaint, we will log the details of your complaint under a unique reference.

 If we think it will take longer, we will keep you informed of the progress.
 In all cases, we will endeavour to contact you within 7 days.
 We may contact you by phone and by SMS.

-Most complaints which cannot be resolved in our initial conversation with you, can be resolved within 7 days.
+Most complaints which cannot be resolved within our initial conversation can be resolved within 7 days.

 If you contact us by post, we will log your complaint under a unique reference, and we will investigate your complaint.